eucalyptus/euca-demo/doc/install-hp-pal20a-1-manual.md

 parameter used in various statements, we will define a set of environment variables here, which will be pasted into each ssh session, and which can then adjust the behavior of statements.

-1. (ALL): Define Environment Variables used in upcoming code blocks
+1. Define Environment Variables used in upcoming code blocks

     ```bash
     export AWS_DEFAULT_REGION=hp-pal20a-1